uzairname/template/README.md

 These instructions are for MacOS

-## One Time
+## One time:

-### Cloudflare

-Get

-### Supabase

-Create a Supabase account.
-Copy the org id and a bearer token

-### Github Actions Secrets

-Put the following variables

-Create a .env based on .env.example and save it somewhere (It can be reused across projects)
+Create a Supabase, Cloudflare, Terraform Cloud, and Sentry account.

 ## Once per project: